gerritdevriese/kzones/README.md

 - `x`, `y`: position of the top left corner of the zone in screen percentage
 - `width`, `height`: size of the zone in screen percentage

+### Filters

+Stop certain windows from snapping to zones by adding them to the filter list.

+- Select the filter mode, either **Include** or **Exclude**.
+- Add window classes to the list seperated by a newline.

+You can enable debug mode to see the window class of the active window.

-### Other settings
+### Advanced

-#### Filtering

-You can block certain windows from snapping by adding their class name to the exclude list.
-Or you can only allow certain windows to snap by adding their class name to the include list.
-You can find the class name of a window by running `xprop` in a terminal and clicking on the window.
-The class name will be in the `WM_CLASS` property.

 #### Polling rate